bio-block/healthy/README.md

 4. **Data Collection**: Enhanced form collects dataset title, description, disease tags, data type, demographics, and data source
 5. **File Processing**: Smart routing - Excel files to JavaScript backend for Excel anonymization, image files to Python backend for OCR + NLP processing
 6. **PHI Anonymization**:
-   - Excel: Standard cell-based anonymization with wallet-based hashing for personal data
+   - Excel: Standard cell-based anonymization with wallet-based hashing for personal data and integrated 5% preview generation
    - Images: OCR text extraction + spaCy NLP entity recognition with automatic masking
+7. **Preview Generation**: For Excel files, 5% sample is extracted from the anonymized data and uploaded separately to IPFS for free evaluation
-6. **IPFS Storage**: Files are encrypted and stored on IPFS using Pinata service with progress tracking
+8. **IPFS Storage**: Both main files and preview files (if applicable) are encrypted and stored on IPFS using Pinata service with progress tracking
-7. **Blockchain Recording**: Document hashes are stored on Ethereum for verification with transaction feedback
+9. **Blockchain Recording**: Document hashes are stored on Ethereum for verification with transaction feedback
-8. **Vector Embedding**: Document summaries with metadata are converted to vectors and stored in ChromaDB
+10. **Vector Embedding**: Document summaries with metadata are converted to vectors and stored in ChromaDB
-9. **Enhanced Search Experience**: Users can search using natural language queries with improved filter interfaces
+11. **Enhanced Search Experience**: Users can search using natural language queries with improved filter interfaces
-10. **Advanced Filtering**: Apply metadata filters through collapsible panels for precise document discovery
+12. **Advanced Filtering**: Apply metadata filters through collapsible panels for precise document discovery
+13. **Preview Downloads**: Users can download Excel previews for free to evaluate data structure before purchase
-11. **Document Management**: Users can view all their uploaded documents in the modernized dashboard
+14. **Document Management**: Users can view all their uploaded documents in the modernized dashboard
-12. **Earnings Tracking**: Real-time tracking of earnings from document purchases with enhanced visual display
+15. **Earnings Tracking**: Real-time tracking of earnings from document purchases with enhanced visual display
-13. **Secure Downloads**: Direct download of owned documents with automatic decryption
+16. **Secure Downloads**: Direct download of owned documents with automatic decryption
-14. **Marketplace**: Users can purchase documents from others and earn from their own uploads
+17. **Marketplace**: Users can purchase documents from others and earn from their own uploads

 ## Smart Contract